TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    # By default only in an empty line.
    # Inline comments can be harmful because they prevent users
-   # from using the delimiting characters as parts of values.
+   # kutoka using the delimiting characters as parts of values.
    # That being said, this can be customized.

        [Sections Can Be Indented]